 All students are expected to attend every session of every course in which they are enrolled.
 Failure to do so may indicate lack of serious purpose.
 Students who fail to attend the first-class meeting and /or week may be dropped from the class.
-Only one absence is allowed for theory and clinical.
-The student should inform their instructors prior to such an absence.
-Course work missed for unavoidable cause may be made up with the instructor's approval.
+The student must inform their instructors prior to any absence.
+Course work missed for unavoidable causes may be made up with the instructor's approval.
 Under no circumstances will absence for any reason excuse the student from completing all the work assigned in each course.
 After an absence, it is the responsibility of the student to consult with the instructor regarding the completion of missed assignments.